Glossary

 The objective of adding a glossary is to make sure that all project participants understand the terminology that is being used in the model.

-Terms that are part of the glossary, are highlighted in the model by means of a dotted line under the relevant term (see screenshot below).
-When hoovering with your mouse over the term, a tooltip will show the relevant description.
+Terms that are listed in the glossary, are highlighted in the model by a dotted line under the relevant term (see screenshot below).
+Hovering with the mouse pointer over the term, will show a tooltip with the relevant description.

 Term, as shown in the model